 - How do participatory textile making projects engage and impact participants?

-- A 2-day Case Study Workshop at Clayhill Arts, Somerset, in April 2019 brought together researchers using participatory textile making across a range of disciplines to examine ways in which this new methodological approach is being used in research contexts.
+We ran a 2-day Case Study Workshop at Clayhill Arts in April 2019, which brought together researchers using participatory textile making across a range of disciplines to examine ways in which this new methodological approach is being used in research contexts.